Blotch3D/Blotch3D/doc/readme.md

 Development overview
 --------------------

-See the examples, starting with the basic example.

-You define a 3D window by deriving a class from BlWindow3D and overriding at least the FrameDraw method.
-Open the window by instantiating that class and calling its "Run" method *from the same thread*.
-The Run method then calls the methods you've overridden, when appropriate, and does not return until the window has closed.

-All code that accesses the 3D hardware must be in BlWindow3D overridden methods or passed as a lambda to them (see BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking).
-This is because 3D subsystems (OpenGL, DirectX, etc.) generally require that a single thread access all 3D hardware resources for a given 3D window.
-There are certain platform-specific exceptions to this rule, but they are not used.
-This rule also applies to any code structure (like Parallel, etc.) that may internally use other threads, as well.
-Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, it's best to assume all of them do, like creation and use of all Blotch3D and MonoGame objects.

-You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are a couple of other overridable methods provided for your convenience.
-There is a Setup method that is called once when the 3D window is first opened and a FrameProc method that is called every frame.
-The FrameDraw method is also called each frame, but only when there is enough CPU available.
-You are welcome to put whatever you like in any of those three methods.

-For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), it might be best to put all your periodic 3D code in FrameDraw and not bother with FrameProc.
-In this way your code will be called less often under high-CPU loads.
-Of course, then your periodic code should handle being called at a variable rate.
+To create a 3D window, do either of the following:

+1. Use BlWindow3d.Factory to create a BlWindow3d and then pass all pertinent code to it via delegates/lambdas.
+See BlotchExample13_NoDerivation for an example.
+(As you can see in the example, instance objects can be held in the BlWindow3d.Objects dictionary.)

+2. Derive a class from BlWindow3d and put your pertinent code in certain of its overloaded methods.
+Then instantiate an object of that class and call its Run method from the same thread.
+See all other examples *except* BlotchExample13_NoDerivation.

+The first method above is recommended for several reasons.
+The majority of examples use the second method only because its slightly less busy and therefore good for instruction.

+These rather peculiar requirements arise because all 3D subsystems (like OpenGL and Direct3D) require that accesses of all 3D things concerning a window all be done from the same thread.
+So, this means do not try to make calls to 3D-related methods outside those overloaded BlWindow3d methods or the delegates/lambdas!

+You\'ll have 3D setup code for initializing a few things, and periodic code for drawing each frame.
+The setup code can go in the Setup overloaded method or it can be passed via a call to BlWindow3d.EnqueueCommandBlocking.
+The periodic code can go in the FrameDraw overloaded method or it can be specified in the BlWindow3d.FrameDrawDelegate.
+To make sure the frame code is not executed before the setup code, don\'t assign the FrameDrawDelegate until after the EnqueueCommandBlocking call to set things up!

 A single-threaded application would have all its code in the overridden methods or delegates.
 If you are developing a multithreaded program, then you would probably want to reserve the 3D thread (the call to the BlWindow3D's 'Run' method and its overrides) only for tasks that access 3D hardware resources.
+(If you use BlWindow3d factory to create the window, a separate thread is already used.)
 When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a lambda to the 3D thread with BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time by the 3D thread.

 Models or VertexBuffers must be added to the BlSprite.LODs container for them to appear when you draw that sprite.
 Otherwise, nothing is drawn.